man-of-purpose/Nearby-Drivers/README.md

 # Introduction
 Hi!
-Here's a test that's meant to highlight the skills that we think are important here @Heetch.
+I worked on this technical test last month for a company called Heetch in France, and the test was to build an app that pulls the nearest Heetch drivers into a list view.

-It's supposed to be quick and should not take you more than 5 hours to achieve.
+However, they already hired someone else who had completed all stages of the interview before I did.
+Hence, they had to stop my interview process.

-We reevaluate it regularly, so if you have some feedback to share about it, we'd be more than happy to read it!
+I am submitting this as my Paconiq test because it was stated in the Payconiq technical assessment document that I can submit an already existing project/repo I worked on recently.
+Please see more details about the technical test below:

-# Technical Test Instructions
+# Technical Test Instructions (Word for word from my Heetch interview)
 As you'll see, the app right now doesn't do much.
 But we have big ambitions about it: display a nice, ordered, up-to-date list of drivers (ok maybe not that big).